World Bank, AfDB cut off Bissau over coup

-BISSAU The World Bank and the African Development Bank suspended millions of dollars of aid to Guinea-Bissau on Thursday, raising pressure on leaders of a military coup in the West African state to hand back power to civilians.
+BISSAU The World Bank and the African Development Bank suspended millions of dollars of aid to Guinea-Bissau on Thursday, stepping up pressure on the leaders of a military coup in the West African state to hand back power to civilians.

 The move came a week after soldiers cut short a presidential election in the tiny, impoverished nation by detaining the front-runner, former Prime Minister Carlos Gomes Junior.